How does IMF improve broadcast workflows?

 Tedial’s philosophy has always been to be one step ahead of the technological curve.
 We do this by adopting new standards that improve products and offer future-proof solutions to our customers.
 IMF is a perfect example of this.
 We introduced IMF into our MAM workflow in 2013 in parallel with its release, to easily define the delivery profiles for every destination without the need to reinvent the wheel by using the composition playlist (CPL) to define components to be delivered and the output profile list (OPL) to define transformations.
 We then extended this to offer a full IMF end-to-end solution from ingest to IMF enrichment and delivery.

-Tedial’s HYPER IMF is an end-to-end MAM solution that supports IMF formats for ingest, archive and delivery.
+Tedial’s HYPER IMF is an end-to-end MAM (media asset management) solution that supports IMF formats for ingest, archive and delivery.
 The company’s IMF Markup Tool provides a simple-to-use editor that addresses the versioning requirements typically needed for distribution.
 Designed for fast validation, repair and even creation of IMF packages, this intuitive tool functions independently of expensive third-party systems, making it an extremely cost-effective solution and easy-to operate for users.
 Tedial is part of the IMF User Group.